sthagen/locked-dict/docs/index.md

 ## Contributions

 Please do not submit "pull requests" (I found no way to disable that "feature" on GitHub).
-If you like to share small changes under the repositories license please kindly do so by sending a patch set.
+If you like to share small changes under the repositories license please kindly do so by sending a patchset.
-You can either send such a patchset per email using [git send-email](https://git-send-email.io) or if you are a sourcehut user by pointing your browser to [Prepare a patchset](https://git.sr.ht/~sthagen/locked-dict/send-email).
+You can either send such a patchset per email using [git send-email](https://git-send-email.io) or if you are a sourcehut user by pointing your browser to "[Prepare a patchset](https://git.sr.ht/~sthagen/locked-dict/send-email)".